 Born and raised in Connecticut, Serrie cultivated a passion for music and aviation.
 He began playing piano and church organ at age seven with his grandmother as his teacher and mentor.

 Thelma Serrie was 92 years old and still teaching piano and church organ.

 This tells you something about doing what you love...

-As time went on, he decided between music or pursuing a career as a professional pilot.
+As time went on, Jonn realized he needed to decide between music or pursuing a career as a professional pilot.
 Choosing the former, Serrie began his musical direction in the 1970s demonstrating synthesizer technology for Electronic Music Laboratories, a Connecticut based manufacturing and research facility.

 Jonn is an FAA licensed pilot with advanced instrument and commercial ratings and flew for the U.S. Air Force Auxiliary as a search and rescue pilot in the Deep Water Horizon BP oil spill.